ERP Migration for SMEs: From Audit to Switchover, with Zero Downtime

 Frequently Asked Questions About ERP Migration

-The best answer depends on your business.
+The answer depends on your business.
 If your processes are standard (accounting, sales, inventory), a SaaS like Odoo is sufficient.
-If you have specific business processes that drive your competitive advantage, custom development is the best option -- and its cost has dropped thanks to AI.
+If you have specific business processes that drive your competitive advantage, custom development is the way to go -- and its cost has dropped thanks to AI.

 Through a 3-step process: audit of the existing database (counting, quality control), migration with checksums, then exhaustive post-migration validation (counting, referential integrity, business tests).
 Each step produces a signed report.